20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 How to Run DIY Squishy Crafts at a Sleepover

-Running squishy crafts smoothly with a group of excited children requires a little organization before the evening starts.
+Running DIY squishy crafts smoothly with a group of excited children requires a little organization before the evening starts.
 These practical tips make the difference between a chaotic craft session and a genuinely wonderful one.

 Set up individual workstations for each child before they arrive.
 Place a plastic tablecloth section, a set of pre-measured supplies, and a small bowl at each spot.
 Labeling each station with the child’s name immediately gives them ownership of their space and reduces territorial disputes over supplies.